 - Those who are *about* to start saving 50% or more

 - And then those who say it’s stupid and not possible

-Today’s post is for those who think it’s not possible :) It may not be for everyone at every single stage of their lives, but it’s certainly doable during many of them.
+Today’s post is for those who think it’s not possible to live off half of your income 🙂 It may not be for everyone at every single stage of their lives, but it’s certainly doable during many of them.
 Depending on how badly you want it of course.
 And I’ve personally gone in and out of these stages myself over the years (a 90% rate at my peak, and a negative % at my low – when you spend more than you earn!).
 Life and motivation always get in your way, but it still doesn’t mean it’s not attainable.